|

 India and also, the Act as well the Listing Regulations.
 Further, the Company has

-undertaken an audit for the Financial Year 2025 for all applicable compliances as per SEBI
+undertaken an audit for the Financial Year 2025-26 for all applicable compliances as per

-Regulations regarding the Secretarial Audit of Material Unlisted Indian Subsidiary is
+Listing Regulations regarding the Secretarial Audit of Material Unlisted Indian Subsidiary

-not applicable to the Company for the Financial Year 2025.
+is not applicable to the Company for the Financial Year 2025-26.

 Investors' Education and Protection Fund

-Investors' Education and Protection Fund Authority.
+Investor Education and Protection Fund (IEPF).
 The Company had declared its maiden

-Dividend during the year ended March 31, 2019, and hence the amount of Dividend remaining
+dividend for the financial year ended March 31, 2019, and accordingly the unclaimed or

 Annual return